jax-ml/jax/jax/experimental/jax2tf/README.md

 document.

-The set of limitations is an over-approximation, in the sense that if XLA or TensorFlow improves and support more cases, no test will fail.
+The set of limitations is an over-approximation, in the sense that if XLA or TensorFlow improves and supports more cases, no test will fail.
 Instead, periodically, we check for unnecessary limitations.
-We do this by uncommenting two assertions (in `tests/jax_primitives_coverage_test.py` and in `tests/tf_test_util.py`) and runing all the tests.
+We do this by uncommenting two assertions (in `tests/jax_primitives_coverage_test.py` and in `tests/tf_test_util.py`) and running all the tests.
 With these assertions enabled the tests will fail and point out unnecessary limitations.
 We remove limitations until the tests pass.
 Then we re-generate the documentation.